just-buildsystem/justbuild/doc/future-designs/large-blobs.md

 i.e, we chose 2MB.
 In this way, we already have correct blobs split for transfer to an end point that supports blob splicing.

-Additionally, the `gc` will get an option `--compactify-only` instructing `gc` to only perform the compactification step, without rotating generations.
+The compactification step will also be carried out if the `--no-rotate` option is given to `gc`.